-In Equations 1 through 3, D is the debt ratio; B is the fiscal balance; B_P is the primary fiscal balance; and A is net acquisition of assets; all are normalized by some measure of income, such as GDP. g_N is nominal growth rate of that income measure, which can be divided into g, the "real" growth rate, and π , inflation, measured by some suitable index. i is the average interest rate on outstanding debt, and d is the fraction of debt written off through default.
-(Default does not play a significant role in state-local debt dynamic in the period covered by this paper.)
-We use the (approximate) accounting identity of Equation 3 to decompose historical changes in state-local debt-GDP ratios into the components on the right-hand side.
+In Eq.
+1 through 3, D is the debt ratio; B is the fiscal balance; $B_P$ is the primary fiscal balance; and A is net acquisition of assets; all are normalized by some measure of income, such as GDP. $g_N$ is nominal growth rate of that income measure, which can be divided into g, the "real" growth rate, and $\pi$ , inflation, measured by some suitable index. i is the average interest rate on outstanding debt, and d is the fraction of debt written off through default.
+(Default does not play a significant role for state-local debt in the period covered by this article.)
+We use the (approximate) accounting identity of Eq.
+3 to decompose historical changes in state-local debt-GDP ratios into the components on the right-hand side.

-As Figure 1 shows, the increase in state debt ratios has not been continuous, but took place in a few distinct episodes in the 1950s, the 1980s and the 2000s.
-Local debt ratios also increased in these periods, while remaining constant or declining in most other periods.
+As Figure 1 shows, the increase in state debt ratios has not been continuous but took place in a few distinct episodes in the 1950s, the 1980s and the 2000s.
+Local debt ratios also increased in these periods, whereas remaining constant or declining in most other periods.
 The second of these two periods also saw a large increase in household debt and federal debt.
 Despite popular perceptions to the contrary, the 1980s-era increases in federal and household debt ratios were not the result of increased new borrowing.
-Rather, they are fully explained by the combination of sharply falling inflation and continued high interest rates on existing debt, with a modest contribution from slower income growth.
-(Mason and Jayadev, 2015; Kogan et al., 2015) So it is natural to ask whether similar "debt dynamics" explain the rise in state and local debt during this period.
+Rather, they are fully explained by the combination of sharply falling inflation and continued high interest rates on existing debt, with a modest contribution from slower income growth (Mason and Jayadev